DER Management Pilot Resources

 Looking to connect renewable energy, like solar, to our grid?
 You’ve come to the right place.
-Technical details pertaining to PPL’s DER Management Pilot Program can be found via the links below.
+Technical details pertaining to PPL Electric’s Second DER Management Program can be found via the links below.

 We want to make it easy for you to understand safety regulations and to apply to connect renewable energy projects to the grid.